A dramatic turn

 “I researched and found that there are quite a lot of resources online for Math majors.
 I also asked for previous years’ exam papers, textbooks, and books from seniors to explore and research.

-After 4 years of studying at Hanoi National University of Education, not only did he learn about his major, a new graduate like Quan also learned about pedagogical skills.
+After 4 years of studying at Hanoi National University of Education, a new graduate like Quan not only studied his major but also studied pedagogical subjects.
 Quan did well in all of them.

-In his graduation transcript of 52 courses with a total of 154 credits, Quan only had 4 B+ grades, the rest were all A's.
+In the graduation transcript of 52 subjects with a total of 154 credits, Quan only had 4 B+ grades, the rest were all A's.

 In the training program of Mathematics Pedagogy taught in English, Quan studied 19 credits of English at the beginning level (B2) and 5 credits of specialized English.